oscal-compass/community/MEMBERSHIP.md

   * Initiating, contributing, and resolving discussions, such as emails, Slack, GitHub issues, meetings.
   * Identifying subtle or complex issues in designs and implementation pull requests.
 * You have directly contributed to the project through implementation and/or review.
-* You have been sponsored by two Maintainers.
+* You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
+   * Sponsors must have close interactions with the prospective Maintainer - e.g. code/design/proposal review, coordinating on issues, etc.
+   * Sponsors must be from multiple member companies to demonstrate integration across community.
+   * One of the sponsor has to be from the same sub-project
+   * With no objections from other maintainers of the same sub-project

 One of the sponsors should open an pull request in the relevant repository to add the nominee to the `MAINTAINERS.md` file and add relevant details per the requirements.